fmattioli/AzureServiceBusFlow/docs/docs/commandsAndEventsConcept.md

 - `ProcessPaymentCommand`

 A command typically has a **single intended consumer**, as it represents a direct request that must be handled once.
+**It is possible to configure more than one consumer for a command, although this approach is more commonly applied to events.*

 ```mermaid
 flowchart LR